Better education for students, by students

 Education in Transition strives to transform the current education system in ways which correspond to the needs of future generations.
 They are a university-wide, student-led organization that advances 21st century skills, systemic change and social responsibility in all disciplines and layers of the university.
 Read more.

 Since asset management, and investing in general form the pillars of our current society, the Asset Management Study Association (AMSA) aims to increase the presence of the asset management industry at Erasmus University through easy-access educational media products, available to all students from any faculty.
 Read more.

-Project coordinator Students-for-Students and (presidium) member of the EUR University Council
+Member of the EUR University Council and EUR CBE

 Dr. Pleunie van den Borne